 Prosser Hill

 After lunch, we headed a few miles north of Truckee on Highway 89 to climb Prosser Hill.
+It was a good workout, and of course, I had pizza to burn off.

 Highway 20

 Once over Donner Pass, Interstate Highway 80 begins to go downhill for a few miles, and an exit can be taken to travel on Highway 20.
+The narrow mountain road is scenic, shaded, and sprinkled with little cabins and side streets that conjure up mountain imagination and intrigue.

-CT and I debated about whether an additional stop was worth it, but we pulled off and trudged through the snowy path to what is called the Omega Diggings Overlook.
+We continued on our California road trip for 15 minutes with very little traffic and came to a sign that told us a scenic overlook was around the next bend.
+CT and I debated whether an additional stop was worth it, but we pulled off and trudged through the snowy path to the Omega Diggings Overlook.

 We were treated to a 180-degree view of so much empty, wild space and as much history as the South Yuba Canyon and its river can divulge.

-We could see the expanse of the canyon and the distant Sutter Buttes (the world's smallest mountain range), the scars of old logging on the mountainsides, and the still visible wounds in the canyon made by hydraulic mining companies in the 1800s.
+You could see the expanse of the canyon and the distant Sutter Buttes (the world's smallest mountain range), the scars of old logging on the mountainsides, and the still visible wounds in the canyon made by hydraulic mining companies in the 1800s.

 Nevada City, California

-We were getting hungry again, and running out of daylight, so we parked the truck and quickly walked the streets, looking in shops and scanning menus.
+Nevada City, California, is a special place.
+We were getting hungry again and running out of daylight, so we parked the truck and quickly walked the streets, looking in shops and scanning menus.

-Scattered around the parking stalls are several Sprinter-style custom vans with their van life owners taking in a stop during their long road trips.
+The sidewalks were filled with smiling people doing the same.
+Scattered around the parking stalls are several Sprinter-style custom vans with their van life owners taking a break during their long road trips.

 The outdoor seating at each restaurant is stuffed with mountain bikes and their tired, dirty, and sometimes bloody cyclists, who nurse pints of beer and a wound or two from the nearby trails.